berzak/celer/documentation/known_issues.md

     - list 305 trial 28
     - list 308 trial 153

 - Differently from the PTB sentences which are available in raw form, BLLIP materials had to be detokenized.
-This was done heuristicaly and unfortunately resulted in seveal issues.
+This was done heuristicaly and resulted in seveal issues:
     - "'d" apppearing as a separate token (e.g. "I 'd" instead of "I'd").
 66 cases.
     - "cann't" instead of "can't".
 1249 cases.
     - opening single quotes are attached to the preceding word (e.g. "It's called' eyetracking'.", instead of "It's called 'eyetracking'.")

-Note that the ngram and LSTM language models are trained on a versions of the BLLIP sentences in which these issues were fixed.
+The ngram and LSTM language models are trained on a versions of the BLLIP sentences in which these issues were fixed.